Simon Lam loves to eat. Although he isn't a trained chef, he sure knows what good food tastes like.

 For appetizers, they serve Soup Du Jour, Spinach, Chipotle & Artichoke Dip, Mixed Baby Greens, Herbed Goat Cheese Salad, Granny Smith & Baby Spinach Salad, Cobb Salad with Chicken Paillard, Classic Caesar and Asian Noodle Salad.
-Their appetizers start from $3.95 to $16.00.
+Their appetizers range from $3.95 to $16.00.

 These dishes are served with house salad or fries.
-Entrees include Western Omelette Wrap, The Express Plus (3 eggs, fries and toast), The Express (2 eggs, fries and toast), Perogies, Huevos Rancheros, Frittata, Eggs Southwestern, Eggs Florentine and Eggs Benedict.
+Entrees include a Western Omelette Wrap, The Express Plus (3 eggs, fries and toast), The Express (2 eggs, fries and toast), Perogies, Huevos Rancheros, Frittata, Eggs Southwestern, Eggs Florentine and Eggs Benedict.
 Brunch and lunch entrees begin at $8.75 and go up to $13.25.

 There are a few lunch plates available.
 They include Cream Cheese Plate, Hummus Plate and Smoked Salmon & Cream Cheese Plate.
 The lunch plates range from $11.75 to $13.75.

-The burger had tomatoes, onions, and pickles.
+The burger had tomatoes, onions and pickles.
 It was heavenly.
-It had a slight charcoal flavour and the beef was really good.
+It had a slight charcoal flavour, and the beef was really good.
 The burger saved the whole dish for me.

-For dessert, I got the Crème Brulée.
+For dessert, I got the crème brulée.
 I believe this was my first time having this popular dessert.
 I had to crack the hardened sugar layer to get to the custard underneath.
 It had just the right amount of sweetness and vanilla flavour.
 To me, it was wonderful.

 Know Before You Go

 The local Public Health Unit has a website called Know Before You Go.
 This is where the results of health inspections are posted.
 I wanted to see how Windmills did on their last inspection.
 I found out that they had an inspection on Oct 31, 2017.
 They were compliant on five of the categories.
 The sixth one, Food Handler Hygiene (including handwashing), was not observed.
-This shows for the most part that Windmills passed their health inspection, which is a relieve to know.
+This shows for the most part that Windmills passed their health inspection, which is a relief to know.